 The GRADD Regional Transportation Committee has established the last Wednesday of every third month at 9:00 a.m.
 CST as the regular meeting time.
 The meetings are generally held at the GRADD office at 300 GRADD Way in Owensboro, Kentucky.
-Given the event that something were to happen, virtual meetings can be held via zoom, if need be.
-Occasional meetings are held in one of the seven counties represented within the GRADD.
+Occasional meetings are held in one of the seven counties represented within the GRADD or virtually via Zoom.
 In the event that a special meeting is required, it will be on an alternate month.